zzanyoung/MetaQuest3_SceneMeshSample/README.md

 8) Open Asset/MetaQuest3_SceneMeshSample/SceneMeshSample.Scene
 9) Test or Edit

+<h2>SceneMesh</h2>

-* SceneMesh_Material = Pre-scanned Space Data Mesh
+* SceneMesh_Material == Pre-scanned Space Data Mesh
+* The space mesh (SceneMesh_Material) is drawn as a translucent white material.
+If you want to see it more clearly, change to a non-transparent material.

 <h2>Reference</h2>
 https://developer.oculus.com/documentation/unity/unity-scene-mesh/